Libero logo

 The best hotels for the stadiums and city centre

-The Zagreb Tourist Office on the main square has a directory of hotels.
+The Zagreb Tourist Office on the main square has a comprehensive database of hotels.

 Close to the Stadion Kranjčevićeva, and within easy reach of the station and main square, the Laguna is a pleasant three-star with bar and restaurant.
 Halfway between stadium and the main station, the Garden Hotel on Valentina Vodnika comprises 36 sleek rooms, a bar and restaurant.